-As the month of October begins and Halloween nears, stories of ghosts and weird happenings soon become all the rave.
-Haunted houses and haunted corn mazes start popping up everywhere.
 Urban legends, rumors, and mysteries have been passed from generation to generation about weird and paranormal happenings all around Memphis.
-See if the legends are true for yourself, and check out any of these places:
+Check out these spots and see if the legends are true for yourself.

 Located in the old Marine hospital and on its grounds, legends say the metal isn’t the only thing preserved at this museum.
 In fact, the old hospital morgue was located in the basement of the museum’s main building.
 When yellow fever took over the city, many citizens of Memphis died in that basement.
 These victims are reportedly “still there” today.
 Check out some great art work, see a few demonstrations, and investigate The Ornamental Metal Museum to bust this myth.

-It is said in the 1960s, a tragic event occurred in one of Memphis’ most prized park.
+It is said in the 1960s, a tragic event occurred in one of Memphis’ most prized parks.
 The body of a female wearing a blue dress was recovered from the Overton Park Lake.
 The young woman never left the lake, and chooses to visit the park occasionally.
 Dog walkers, bike riders, bird watchers, and picnickers have reported seeing her.
-With a few shows left in The Levitt Shell Fall Concert Series, you’ve got the perfect chance to see it for yourself!

 Memphis doesn’t have a phantom of the opera, but we do have a little girl named Mary.
 Nobody is quite sure where Mary originated from.
 Some argue she died when the original Orpheum burned and others say she was hit by a vehicle right outside the Orpheum.
 Either way the Orpheum always compliments their most loyal guest, and seat C-5 is always reserved for Mary.
 She is not evil or kind, and is often seen near the organ, which some say they have even seen her play.
 Check out one of their shows, and read all about Mary in the article from Fox News before you go.